Selander Bridge: History

 by Japan International Cooperation Agency in 1980 and was its first road project in Tanzania.
 The current four-lane bridge was built in the same year.
 It lies along the Ali Hassan Mwinyi road.

+The new bridge project was implemented with support from the South Korea's Economic Development Cooperation Fund (EDCF), and construction was undertaken by GS Engineering & Construction of South Korea.